Superconductivity-enhanced magnetic field noise

 Above, we considered a material with thickness $L_z$ small compared to the coherence length.
 This allowed us to model the current fluctuations by a two-dimensional BCS model.
 Nonetheless, Eq.~\eqref{eq:current_spectral_density_SC_main} holds for any isotropic dispersion and any dimension.
-Thus, the requirement $\xi_0>L_z$ could be relaxed if the appropriate three dimensional dispersion is used.
+Thus, the requirement $\xi_0>L_z$ could be relaxed if the appropriate three-dimensional dispersion is used.
 In this case, the density of states still has a square root singularity and the subcritical enhancement of noise will still occur.

 Furthermore, we assumed the mean free path was the longest scale in the system and that we could neglect disorder effects.
 Nonetheless, it is plausible that some of our results hold for an NV height longer than the mean free path, so long as the coherence length is small $\xi_0<l$.
-In this limit, noise still originates from quasiparticle states with $\left|\bm{k}\right|\approx k_F\gg 2\pi/d$ at which the density of states is singular.
-The primarily difference is the kinetic constraint is relaxed for $\left|\bm{q}\right|<2\pi/l<2\pi/d$.
+In this limit, noise still originates from quasiparticle states with $\left|\bm{k}\right|\approx k_F\gg d^{-1}$ at which the density of states is singular.
+The primary difference is the kinetic constraint is relaxed for $\left|\bm{q}\right|<2\pi/l<2\pi/d$.
 This will change the height dependence of the effect, but the subcritical enhancement will likely remain.
-This is consistent with results in Ref~\cite{PhysRevB.48.4074}, which investigated the low-frequency conductivity at long-wavelengths $q\rightarrow 0$.
+This is consistent with results in Ref~\cite{PhysRevB.48.4074}, which investigated the low-frequency conductivity at long-wavelengths $q\rightarrow 0$. \spk{Lastly, we note that Refs.~\cite{Dolgirev_2022,chatterjeeSinglespinQubitMagnetic2022} uses a phenomenological treatment of strong disorder $l\ll \xi_0$ to justify a two-fluid approach.
+It's important to highlight that their treatment neglects vertex corrections necessary to capture the coherence peak for $l\gtrsim \xi_0$.}

-Finally, the lack of the subcritical enhancement in nuclear spin relaxation has been used as a signature of unconventional superconductivity.
+The lack of the subcritical enhancement in nuclear spin relaxation has been used as a signature of unconventional superconductivity.
 In particular, the low-temperature dependence has given evidence to the $d$-wave symmetry of the superconducting order parameter in the cuprates~\cite{Asayama:1996aa}.
 Nonetheless, these experiments must account for the modification of the superconducting state when an external magnetic field is applied to polarize the nuclear spins.
 In contrast, NVs are outside the sample and can be polarized by optical control.
 Thus, future work may find fruitful to consider NV relaxation near unconventional superconductors.

 \textit{Acknowledgments-} We greatly appreciate Chunhui Du and Senlei Li for sharing preliminary experimental results and highlighting the enhancement in the relaxation rate below criticality.
 This work is supported by NSF under Grant No. DMR-2049979.